 Well, what happens when you hold exactly A K high, along with three other random cards.
 Those are the sticky situations that make this game so much fun, and unless you have access to a

 And I didn’t either, until I came across the Wizard of Odds page on Caribbean Stud Poker authored by esteemed casino game analyst Michael Shackleford.
 According to the Wizard himself, those

 Those rules are a little more complex than the two used by most Caribbean Stud Poker fans, but if you can take the time to commit them to memory, you’ll be doing yourself a great service over the

 strategies.
 And because the game relies on an Ante / Raise format, in which two “units” must be wagered to reach the showdown phase, I’ve also included the element of risk – which is akin to

 Caribbean Stud Strategies by House Edge and Element of Risk

 Raise on ace/king/jack/8/3 or higher

 *Raise if dealer up card matches rank

-|of any player card||5.334%||2.616%|
+of any player card

-|Raise on any pair or better||5.470%||2.738%|
+Raise on any pair or better

 Raise on any ace/king or better

 Playing blind (raise on everything)